Yes, immediately. A board with 47 goals has no priorities. It has a wish list.

 How to cut without creating conflict

 Don’t repeal goals.
 Reframe them.
 Most of those 47 items reflect real things the community cares about.
-The task isn’t to abandon them; it’s to reorganize them:
+The task isn’t to abandon them; it’s to reorganize them into three buckets:

-- 3–7 true student outcome goals: what students will know and be able to do by specific dates
+- 1–5 true student outcome goals: what students will know and be able to do by a specific month and year — this is the only category that belongs on your board’s monitoring calendar.
+Aim for one to three; never exceed five.

-- Board guardrails: community values and non-negotiables the superintendent must operate within (this is where “increase community engagement” often belongs, reframed as a requirement)
+- Board guardrails: community values and non-negotiables the superintendent must operate within (here “increase community engagement” often belongs, reframed as a constraint on how the superintendent operates)

-- Operational priorities: things the superintendent should track internally but that don’t belong on the board’s monitoring calendar
+- Superintendent work: things the superintendent should track and execute internally but that don’t belong in board policy at all

-After cutting, the board should be able to say: “These are our 5 student outcome goals, and we monitor progress on each of them at least once per year on our public agenda.”
-If a board can’t make that statement honestly, it doesn’t have goals.
+After cutting, your board should be able to say: “These are our student outcome goals, and we receive a progress report on each of them at least four times per year on our public agenda.”
+If your board can’t make that statement honestly, it doesn’t have goals.
 It has a document.